puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_collectors.markdown

 ### Search Expressions

 Collectors can search the values of resource titles and attributes using a special expression syntax.
-This resembles the normal syntax for [Puppet expressions][expressions], but is not exactly the same.
+This resembles the normal syntax for [Puppet expressions][expressions], but is not the same.

 > Note: Collectors can only search on attributes which are present in the manifests and cannot read the state of the target system.
 For example, the collector `Package <| provider == yum |>` would only collect packages whose `provider` attribute had been _explicitly set_ to `yum` in the manifests.
 It would not match any packages that would default to the `yum` provider based on the state of the target system.